Sauravroy34/A_maze/README.md

 # A_maze
-An RL agent that solves mazes using q learning.
-Now I plan to implement model model-based approach to generalise it so it can solve all possible mazes.
+An RL agent that solves mazes using q learning (q tables).
 # So get A_MAZE_ed
 # Here is the maze_layout
 ![intiliase](https://github.com/Sauravroy34/A_maze/assets/136881235/4ee12151-4625-434a-af76-24f14461cce9)